Sheppsu/sdvx_memory_reader/README.rst

 Programs that use this library
 ##############################
 * `sdvx_rich_presence`_: program that creates a discord rich presence for sdvx exceed gear.
+You can make a PR to add anything here.

 How to use
 ##########